Ensuring Healthy Eyes at Every Stage of Life: A Comprehensive Guide

 Editor’s note | If you lose your health, you lose everything.
 Anyone can protect their precious health with just a little attention.
 Money Today introduces a collection of health articles that received a lot of attention from readers in the first half of this year.

 Our ancestors valued things as follows: ‘If a body is worth a thousand nyang, an eye is worth nine hundred nyang.’
 As such, the eyes are a very important organ in our body to maintain a healthy daily life.
 However, unlike in the past, modern people’s eyes are subjected to abuse in one way or another from the time they are born.
 This is because the eyes are the part of the body that is directly exposed to the fine dust that is rampant every day, and not many people touch their smartphones before going to sleep.
 It is common for children to be exposed to smartphone screens from an early age.
 There are certain eye diseases that are more common depending on age.
-Find out about eye health care rules for each life cycle and the tests you should take.
+Find out regarding eye health care rules for each life cycle and the tests you should take.

 0~2 years old… If you are late in holding and lifting objects, you should visit an ophthalmologist.

 Even if the eye structure of a newborn child is normal, the visual acuity of a newborn child is less than half that of an adult due to the underdeveloped optic nerve and brain.
 A newborn’s eyes easily move up and down and left and right, because the retina and visual center are immature.
 At 3 months of age, children should be able to follow moving objects such as mobiles, and at 4 months of age, they should be able to grasp objects.
 Also, by 6 months of age, your child should be able to hold and lift objects to play.
 By their first birthday (12 months old), they should be able to scribble or point to distant objects.
 If you cannot keep up with this development process, you should visit an ophthalmologist.
 Newborns may develop strabismus.
 Strabismus (斜視), as the name suggests, ‘seeing sideways’, is a disease in which the gaze of both eyes cannot be directed straight at a single object.
 When looking at an object, one eye’s gaze is directed toward that object, but the other eye is not.
-If strabismus symptoms persist after 5 months of age, it is necessary to see an ophthalmologist.
+If strabismus symptoms persist following 5 months of age, it is necessary to see an ophthalmologist.
 Strabismus that occurs within 6 months of birth is classified as congenital ‘infantile strabismus’.

 It is recommended to conduct a rough evaluation of visual function and a test to check for congenital serious diseases such as cataracts, retinal disease, and glaucoma around 6 months to 1 year of age.